brandonbiggs/Chimp/README.md

 that start with the specific letter.
 I think this can be tested using a file that's full of only words that start with a specific letter.
 Then find out the combinations of them

+# TODO - 20220422
+Apply syllable constraints to chimp1 and comp lines to match chimp2 chimp1/comp semantic constraint not be on same position.
+Change semantic constraint to the first word (play around with it) Average joe control limericks